 - High fever (over 103 degrees)

 - Neck pain and stiffness – this can be severe and can manifest itself in an unwillingness to move or bend the neck

 - Severe headaches

 - Nausea and vomiting

-Younger children may not present with the symptoms described above but may only display lethargy, irritability or vomiting.
-Other symptoms include high pitched crying, arching of the back, staring, loss of appetite and pale, blotchy skin.
+Younger children may not show the symptoms described above but may only display lethargy, irritability, or vomiting.
+Other symptoms include high pitched crying, arching of the back, staring, loss of appetite, and pale, blotchy skin.

-Medical providers, particularly pediatricians, are trained to recognize the signs of meningitis and act quickly to control the damage it causes.
+Medical providers, particularly pediatricians, are trained to recognize the signs of meningitis and to act quickly to control the damage that it causes.
 Failure to quickly diagnose and treat pediatric meningitis can lead to severe injury.
-When a trained professional ignores the signs of meningitis and someone is injured as a result, the injured person is entitled to compensation for the cost of treatment, long term care and other harms.
+When a trained professional ignores the signs of meningitis and someone is injured as a result, the injured person is entitled to compensation for the cost of treatment, long-term care, and other harms.

 If your child has suffered a severe injury as a result of a health care professional’s failure to recognize the signs of meningitis, you should protect your child’s legal rights.
 Call the Erie medical malpractice lawyers at Purchase, George & Murphey, P.C. for a free consultation.